hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 @greggirwin Hey, I figured out why I was getting a weird TLS error from https://static.red-lang.org/.
 Turns out my ISP was to blame.
 They considered the website to be "untrustworthy" for some reason, and were inserting an interstitial page which was breaking the TLS.
 I didn't realize, because the TLS error was so bad that no browser would let me see the page.
 I had to explicitly visit the HTTP version (so it would load at all) and click the button telling them I knew what I was doing, and after that (at least for a few days before the page is re-inserted by my ISP) both HTTP and HTTPS work fine.
 I guess there's nothing you all can do about that, since I doubt Comcast will be of any help in explaining things.

 [9:17:06](#uvLZCZ5-cxnPhMrUW2jFf-aL0x_9hTQrHuVqZGhsxX0) <hiiamboris (NOT THIS ONE)>:
-Where I live, rebol.com and rebol.org were completely banned for like two years Ì†ΩÌ∏â These Evil Redbol sites!
+Where I live, rebol.com and rebol.org were completely banned for like two years üòâ These Evil Redbol sites!

 [18:58:57](#lpDKN6_FVlSlh2yipIyjZR_qJReAaDkMj5EWhN_UD4c) <greggirwin (Gregg Irwin)>:
 @x8x is the one who has all the power and knowledge in that area.
 Thanks for the report @raxod502.